Ready for your next challenge?

 Required skills and experience:

-- at least 1 year of experience in programming
+- at least 2 years of experience in programming.

 - Git, Github and Git flow